hexagontk/hexagon/README.md

 ## Status

-**DISCLAIMER**: The project status is beta.
+**DISCLAIMER**: The project is not yet production ready.
 Use it at your own risk.
-There are some modules not finished yet (e.g: storage and HTTP client) and the API is subject to change any time prior to release 1.0.
+There are some modules not finished yet (e.g: storage and HTTP client).

 It is used in personal not released projects to develop APIs and Web applications.